MJWorx/MJWorx/README.md

 - 👋 Hi, I’m MJ Lekalakala
-- 👀 I’m interested in data analysis, possibly data science, machine learning in the future
+- 👀 I’m interested in data analysis, data science & machine learning
 - 🌱 I’m currently learning python, sql, excel, sas, tableau and power bi
 - 💞️ I’m looking to collaborate on any projects with anyone
 - 📫 How to reach me mjworxanalyst@gmail.com